Daniel Dubois: Dubois vs. Hrgović

-Following the success of Day of Reckoning card in December 2023, there was talks and a verbal agreement between Eddie Hearn and Frank Warren to put on a future card with each picking five boxers from their promotion at specified weight classes.
+Following the success of the Day of Reckoning card in December 2023, there were talks and a verbal agreement between Eddie Hearn and Frank Warren to put on a future card with each picking five boxers from their promotion at specified weight classes.
 In March the weight classes were confirmed.
 On 15 April 2024 at a press conference, it was confirmed that Dubois would face IBF top ranked contender Filip Hrgović on 1 June at the Saudi Embassy in Istanbul, co-featuring on a card that was headlined by a bout between fellow heavyweights Zhilei Zhang and Deontay Wilder.
 The IBF later de-sanctioned the fight for the vacant IBF 'interim' heavyweight championship due to suspicions about the venue, but immediately created a sub sanctioning body named the MBSBA (Mohammed bin Salman boxing association.)
 Hrgović reported that he went into the bout with a serious but unspecified injury incurred during the preparations for the fight and had just recovered from a virus two weeks before the fight.
 Hrgovic apparently decided that he had waited for the fight for two years and could not risk pulling out of such an opportunity.
 Dubois tipped the scales at 245.8 pounds and Hrgović came in heavier at 247.4 pounds.

 In what was considered his biggest win to date, Dubois defeated Hrgović via eighth-round doctor's stoppage due to cuts.
 The win meant that Dubois won the newly named MBSBA title.
-Hrgović started the fight landing right hands at will in rounds 1,2,3 and keeping Dubois off balance.
+Hrgović started the fight landing right hands at will in rounds 1, 2, 3 and keeping Dubois off balance.
 Dubois grew more confident after cutting Hrgovic with a stiff jab or hook.
 In rounds 6 and 7 Dubois pressed the action, sometimes leading with his forehead (which eventually created another cut on the opposite eyebrow.)
 In round 8 the referee, recognizing Hrgovic was at risk of bad injuries, stopped the action and brought in the ringside doctor to assess; and ultimately stopped the fight.
 Hrgovic admitted that he underestimated Dubois and the fight got out of his control...but contrary to the article by "the boxing scene" the result was far from a "destruction".
-Although Hrgovic was probably cut close to the bone there was no report of bone saws being in use that day.
-Over the 8 rounds, Dubois landed 116 of 346 punches thrown (33.5%) and Hrgović landed 96 of his 402 thrown (23.9%), The night ended with Queensberry promotions winning a clean slate of all five fights against Matchroom Boxing.
+Over the 8 rounds, Dubois landed 116 of 346 punches thrown (33.5%) and Hrgović landed 96 of his 402 thrown (23.9%).
+The night ended with Queensberry promotions winning a clean slate of all five fights against Matchroom Boxing.